molenaar/20532-DevelopingMicrosoftAzureSolutions/Instructions/Labs/Mod02/LAB_AK_02.md

 #### Task 1: Create a Storage Account

-1. In the navigation pane on the left side of the Azure Portal, scroll down, and click **All services**.
+1. In the navigation pane on the left side of the Azure Portal, click **All services**.

 1. In the **All services** blade that displays, click **Storage Accounts**.